How Can You Tell If Your Cat is Stressed?

 Share

-You can tell if your cat is stressed if he begins to display changes in mood, destructive behavior, excessive grooming, and any behavior that is outside the norm for your pet.
+You can tell if your cat is stressed if they begin to display changes in mood, destructive behavior, excessive grooming, and any behavior issues that are outside the norm for your pet.
 While those signs can also be due to something other than stress, such as a medical condition, it’s important to consider stress as one possible cause.

 • A move